meilisearch/meilisearch-js-plugins/README.md

 { finitePagination: true } // default: false
 ```

-⚠️ Meilisearch is not designed for pagination and this can lead to performances issues, so the usage `finitePagination` but also of the pagination widgets are not recommended..<br>
+⚠️ Meilisearch is not designed for pagination and this can lead to performances issues, so the usage `finitePagination` but also of the pagination widgets are not recommended.<br>
 More information about Meilisearch and the pagination [here](https://github.com/meilisearch/documentation/issues/561).

 ### Primary key